munkhdorj-m/11th-Python-Review-4/README.md

 **Problem:**

-Write a program that reads a file and prints the longest word.
+Write a program that reads a file and returns the longest word.

 **Example**